AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/databases-via-a-vpn.md

 ---
-title: Connecting databases via a VPN
+title: Connect databases via VPN
-zendesk_id: 360016504992
+description: Learn how to connect databases via VPN instead of SSH Tunnel.
 ---
+# Connect databases via VPN

 While we recommend you connect your databases using an SSH tunnel, you can also use an encrypted VPN connection to keep things secure.
 A VPN can be used for any of our database integrations and, to keep things simple, the process is just about the same as setting up an SSH tunnel: